 In a PET/CT scan, a substance called a radiotracer is injected into your body which collects in different parts of your body and is detected by the scanner.
 Different types of radiotracers are used depending on the tissue being investigated.

-A PSMA PET/CT scan is a type of PET/CT scan using two types of scans – positron emission tomography (PET) and computed tomography (CT) – and a special radiotracer to detect prostate cancer within the prostate and that has spread throughout the body.
+A 68Gallium PSMA PET-CT scan is a type of PET-CT scan using two types of scans – positron emission tomography (PET) and computed tomography (CT) – and a special radiotracer, called 68Gallium, to detect prostate cancer within the prostate and that has spread throughout the body.
 It is used if you have been diagnosed with prostate cancer to assess whether it has spread.